 The Bank relies on deposits from customers and borrowings from banks as its primary sources of funding.
-Deposits from customers and banks generally have short maturities and a large proportion of them are repayable on demand.
-The short-term nature of these deposits increases the Bank's liquidity risk and the Bank actively manages this risk through maintaining competitive pricing and constant monitoring of market trends.
+Deposits from customers generally have short maturities and a large proportion of them are repayable on demand.
+The short-term nature of these deposits increases the Bank's liquidity risk.
+Borrowing from banks have longer term maturities, the Bank actively manages this risk through maintaining competitive pricing and constant monitoring of market trends.